rust-lang/book/nostarch/chapter20.md

 delegate to `self.0`, which would allow us to treat `Wrapper` exactly like a `Vec<T>`.
-If we wanted the new type to have every method the inner type has, implementing the `Deref` trait on the `Wrapper` to return the inner type would be a solution (we discussed implementing the `Deref` trait in “Treating Smart Pointers Like Regular References with `Deref`” in Chapter 15).
+If we wanted the new type to have every method the inner type has, implementing the `Deref` trait on the `Wrapper` to return the inner type would be a solution (we discussed implementing the `Deref` trait in the “Treating Smart Pointers Like Regular References” section in Chapter 15).
 If we didn’t want the `Wrapper` type to have all the methods of the inner type—for example, to restrict the `Wrapper` type’s behavior—we would have to implement just the methods we do want manually.